geonetwork/core-geonetwork/docs/manual/docs/install-guide/index.md

 -   [Installing From Source Code](installing-from-source-code.md)
 -   [Installing Index](installing-index.md)

+!!! note

+    A windows installer is also available from the GeoNetwork download page, [Installing a third-party distribution](https://geonetwork-opensource.org/downloads.html#third-party-distributions) .

 After installing the application, you can configure the following:

 -   [Configuring Database](configuring-database.md)